Seanxupoj/DATA-ANALYST-PORTFOLIO/Wellness Tracker Analysis (RStudio)/WellnessTracker_EDA.md

 Wellness Tracker Data Analysis
 ================
-Sean X
+Supoj Xu (Sean)
 2023-09-30

 ## Project Overview

 This exploratory analysis is a capstone project for *Google Data Analytics Professional Course*.
 I selected this topic mainly because of my personal interest in healthy lifestyle.
-I will use RStudio for the entire analysis and R Markdown for reporting the process and the results.
+I will use **RStudio** for the entire analysis and **R Markdown** for reporting the process and the results.

 The dataset I will be analyzing is called `Fitbit fitness tracker data` from a publicly accessible source.
-There are 18 CSV files which contains fitness data of users assigned with unique IDs.
-Because many files contain overlapping data, I chose 4 files that cover most of the data to work on.
+There are **18 CSV files** which contains fitness data of users assigned with unique IDs.
+Because many files contain overlapping data, I chose **4 files** that cover most of the data to work on.

 The main **objective** is to analyze smart device fitness data in order